 Please join the California Studies Association on Saturday April 26, 2014 for its annual conference California on Fire: Climate Chaos, Inequality, Urban Transformation.

-Please see the call for submissions of posters, maps and films below!
+Please see the call for submissions of graphics below!
+(Apologies but film call has been cancelled).

-The California Studies Association is looking for large format visual images (such as graphic posters and maps) to display at its annual conference to be held Saturday, April 26, 2014, at the University of San Francisco.
+The California Studies Association is looking for large format visual images (such as graphic posters and maps) to display at its annual conference to be held Saturday, April 26, 2014.

 The theme is "California on Fire: Climate Chaos, Inequality, Urban Transformation" in all its aspectsó politics, economics, and nature.
 Illustrators, cartographers, and artists are encouraged to send imagery that explores the historical or contemporary volatility of California.

 FORMAT: The display size will be 18"x24".
 Please submit pdf or jpeg formatted files with at least 300 dpi at the display size.
 CSA will produce high-quality digital prints from supplied files.
 Original prints submitted should not exceed the display size without prior arrangement.

 DEADLINE: Submissions must be received no later than March 31.